-(she/her) Communications Coordinator at OSI.
+Grace Franke (she/her) is the Communications Coordinator at OSI.
 She delights in preparing this newsletter for you every month, as well as communicating OSI's upcoming programs, events, and announcements to the local community.
+The full Office of Sustainability and Innovations team, June 2025.